nasa-jpl/ION-DTN/gh-pages/docs/ION-Guide.md

 Mars but will be rotating out of view ("Mars-set") at some time T1 and rotating back into view ("Mars-rise") at time T3.
 Suppose we've also got Mars orbiter MS that is currently out of the shadow of Mars but will move behind Mars at time T2, emerging at time T4.
-Let\'s also suppose that ES and MS are 4 light-minutes apart (Mars is at its closest approach to Earth).
+Let's also suppose that ES and MS are 4 light-minutes apart (Mars is at its closest approach to Earth).
 Finally, for simplicity, let's suppose that both ES and MS want to be communicating at every possible moment (maximum link